acestream/ace-network-docs/docs/system-tokens/ace-token.md

-## Deflationary token (token recycling/burning)
+## Deflation (token recycling/burning)

+XAT is a deflationary token.

+XAT tokens paid for services of the Ace Network will be disposed of (burned) by sending them to a non-refundable address on the blockchain by the terms of the smart contract [System Service Payment][12].

-XAT tokens paid for traffic, access to content, or by system smart contracts will be disposed of (burned) by sending them to a non-refundable address on the blockchain, because XAT could only once be used for payment and have to be replaced by XAC tokens.
+XAT tokens paid for traffic or access to content will also be disposed of (burned) by sending them to a non-refundable address on the blockchain by the terms of the smart contract [User Service Payment][13].
+According to this contract all XAT paid for traffic or access to content could only once be used for payment and have to be replaced by Ace Coin (XAC) tokens.

 !!! info